allwefantasy/active_orm/README.md

 #### Integrate following code  to your application.

-When you write a  web application,you should create a filter For example:
+When you write a  web application,you should create a filter.

+For example:

 ```java